-23154 counts (+100mV - -100mV)/(32023 counts - -32023 counts) = 72.304mV
+23154 counts \ (+100mV - -100mV)/(32023 counts - -32023 counts) = 72.304mV

-11.0 Sensor Excitation
+14.0 Sensor Excitation

 A single source is provided for excitation of one to four strain gages.
 Internal to the module, the +EXC and -EXC source connections for each channel are common.
 Each of the four channels has a dedicated excitation sense connection which measures the excitation voltage at the field terminal blocks.
-See Section 13.0 Remote Sense for sensor excitation remote sense.
+See the Remote Sense section of this manual for sensor excitation remote sense.
 The excitation voltage source can be set to 2.5V, 3.3V, 5.0V or 10.0V.
 The value selected will be the same for all four channels.
 The excitation is provided on Terminals 1 and 2 for each of the four channels.
-Sensor Excitation is set by writing the appropriate code to a register.
+Sensor Excitation is set by writing the appropriate code to a module register.

 FIELD CONNECTION TERMINAL TERMINAL FIELD CONNECTION

-0 +EXC 1 5 +REMOTE SENSE
+CH0 0 +EXC 1 5 +REMOTE SENSE

-ᆸ -EXC 2 6 -REMOTE SENSE
+Ц -EXC 2 6 -REMOTE SENSE

-Z SHIELD S S SHIELD
+2 6 NN SHIELD S S SHIELD

-l¥ +IN 3 7 +SHUNT CAL
+S S 3 7 HAI +IN 3 7 +SHUNT CAL

-Ü -IN 4 8 -SHUNT CAL
+4 8 U -IN 4 8 -SHUNT CAL

 Each channel has continuous excitation overload protection up to 30Vrms as well as transient overload protection to prevent module or system damage in cases of inadvertent wiring errors, ESD, or other external faults.
-Basic circuit topology and full bridge sensor connection is shown in Figure 7 below.
+Basic circuit topology and full bridge sensor connection are shown in Figure 9 below.